-A student must meet the following requirements in order to graduate from the Jefferson City School District, unless the stated exceptions apply.
+A student must meet the following requirements in order to graduate from the Jefferson City School District, unless otherwise exempted.
 The student must:

-- 1. Complete a total of 28 credits, including credits required by the State Board of Education.
-To earn one unit of credit, a student must meet all the course requirements and earn a passing grade in a course that meets for at least 7,830 minutes a year.
-Half and quarter units of credit may be earned for courses meeting proportionately fewer minutes. - 2.
-Pass proficiency exams concerning American History, American Institutions, Provisions and Principles of American Civics, and the Missouri and U.S. Constitutions. - 3.
-Successfully complete a course of instruction of at least one semester in length on the institutions, branches and functions of the government of the state of Missouri, including local governments, the U.S. government and the electoral process. - 4.
-Have earned credit in the Jefferson City School District's educational program between the ninth and twelfth grades. - 5.
-Effective as of the 2014-2015 school year, have taken the ACT examination as a junior in high school or other equivalent examination as otherwise provided by state law or the Missouri Department of Elementary and Secondary Education (DESE).
+- 1. Complete a total of 28 credits for the Class of 2020 (27 credits for the Class of 2021, 26 credits for the Class of 2022 and 25 credits for the Class of 2023 and subsequent graduating cohorts), including credits required by the State Board of Education.
+To earn one unit of credit, a student must meet all the course requirements and earn a passing grade in a course that meets for at least 7,830 minutes a year or successfully complete a MOCAP course or an approved virtual course.
+Half and quarter units of credit may be earned for courses meeting proportionally fewer minutes. - 2.
+Pass the Missouri and U.S. Constitution exams. (§§ 170.011, RSMo.) - 3.
+Successfully complete a course of instruction of at least one semester in length on the institutions, branches and functions of the government of the state of Missouri, including local governments, the U.S. government and the electoral process. (§ 170.011, RSMo.) - 4.
+Pass an American civics exam starting with the 2017-18 ninth-grade class (Class of 2021). (§ 170.345, RSMo.) - 5.
+Participate in 30 minutes of cardiopulmonary resuscitation (CPR) instruction and training in the proper performance of the Heimlich maneuver or other first aid for choking. (§ 170.310, RSMo.) - 6.
+Take all required end-of-course (EOC) exams.
+(DESE Graduation Guidance) - 7.
+Have earned credit in the Jefferson City School District's educational program between the ninth and twelfth grades.